andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
    <p><em>2017-10</em></p>
        <p>
-         Grouping similar classes into course-grained macro-classes can expose the hierarchical structure of a dataset and guide the development of hierarchical models.
-But what's a good way to group classes together?
-This post shows how groups can be discovered using spectral clustering on confusion matrices.
+         This post gives an example of applying spectral clustering to a confusion matrix in order to find appropriate groupings/super-classes.
        </p>
    </td>
    <td width="50%" class="full">